iamshiao/Deduplication/README.md

 To me, the **TTTD-S thesis** is the best to begin with if you want to know the process flow of the TTTD family series.
 We expand the code mainly based on the procedure code in that paper.

-You can find the implement in detail under `Deduplication.Controller.Algorithm`.
+You can find the implementation in detail under `Deduplication.Controller.Algorithm`.

 ## UI operation
 ![The winform looks like](https://i.imgur.com/vN5lb1x.jpg)